KartikBansal2019/Farmers-Paradise/README.md

+# Innovation Challenge Project
 # Farmers-Paradise

-This is the innovation-challenge project in S.F.H.S Code hack 2.0 by team_2019
+**Farmers Paradise** is an innovative project developed for the S.F.H.S Code Hack 2.0 by team_2019.
+This platform serves as a one-stop website providing genuine assistance and essential resources to farmers.
+Our goal is to empower farmers with the tools and knowledge they need for successful and sustainable farming practices.